 #3: Encouraging Family Involvement

-One of the beautiful things about classbook projects is how they bring people together.
-Watching your students learn to work together to achieve a shared goal is especially satisfying—as is celebrating together once the final published product arrives in the mail!
+One of the beautiful things about classbook activities is how they bring students together.
+Watching your class learn to work together to achieve a shared goal is especially satisfying—as is celebrating together once the final published product arrives!

 Making memories together is one of the best parts of a classbook project.